Suggested links

 What Is Prescription Opioid Detox?

-Detox, or detoxification, from prescription opioids is the body’s process of removing these substances from your system.
+Detox, or detoxification, from prescription opioids is the body’s process of clearing these substances from your system.

 Prescription opioid detox is essential for people undergoing substance abuse treatment.
 Drug detox is typically the first step in recovery from opioid abuse.